Jaliborc/Sushi-3.2/README.md

 * `SetCall` work much alike the native `SetScript`, except it is a method defined by the library.
 Multiple functions can be assigned to a single event.
 * If you release the frame `myMenu`, all attributes assigned to it and proprieties modified trough class methods will be cleared.

-### Available Classes
+## Available Classes
 Each class is defined in it's own `.lua` file under the `\classes` directory.
 The library contains classes to display buttons, checkbuttons, dropdowns, editboxes, sliders, static popups, automatic layouts and more.
+Read the [Class Reference](https://github.com/Jaliborc/Sushi-3.0/wiki) for further details.

 No class makes use of native code that can generate taint.
 For example, the `Dropdown` frame implementation does not make use of the `UIDropDownMenu` API.